 We shouldn’t let the stigma around counselling prevent us from seeking help.
 Regardless of what your problem is, speaking to a counsellor or any mental health professional can help improve your overall well being.
 Their role is to help you explore and confront your emotions in a comfortable way, so collaboratively, you can start to feel better.

-If you would like to explore more counselling options, at OT&P, we recently opened our new dedicated mental health clinic — MindWorX.
+If you would like to explore more counselling options, at OT&P, we opened a dedicated mental health clinic — MindWorX.
 We’ve brought together specialised mental health professionals to cover a wide range of prevailing issues that you might face.